ndemarco/linuxcnc-logosol/config/nicky_5axis_mill/README.md

-# Logosol LS-2310g2 Sawmill LinuxCNC Configuration
+# Nicky 5-Axis Mill LinuxCNC Configuration

 ## Overview

-This LinuxCNC configuration controls a 5-axis XYZAC sawmill using Logosol LDCN servo drives.
+This LinuxCNC configuration controls a 5-axis XYZAC mill using Logosol LDCN servo drives.
 The configuration is based on production-tested parameters from the original Mctl_Logosol1.ini file.

 ## Machine Specifications